antortjim/Thesis-Code/pipeline/README.md

 The analysis of MS data requires the declaration many experimental variables that customize how the algorithms are to be run.
 For example:

 + (*Required*) **Cleaving enzyme**: describes the sequence specificity of the enzyme used to cleave whole denaturalized proteins into peptides.
-Integrate and validate results
-+ **Missed cleavages**: how many target sequences of the enzyme are allowed to be left without cleaveged (i.e. missed by the enzyme).
++ **Missed cleavages**: how many target sequences of the enzyme are allowed to be left uncleaved (i.e. missed by the enzyme).
 + (*Required*) **Reference protein database**: set of proteins that the spectra will be tried to be matched to.
 + **Variable/Fixed peptide modifications**: cuztomize residual weights to take into account a possible experimental.
 + **Peptide and fragment tolerance**: error/inaccuracy allowed between measured and theoretical m/z, at the MS1 (peptide) and MS2 (fragment) levels.